Edgar Quinet: Early years

 Quinet was born at Bourg-en-Bresse, in the département of Ain.
 His father, Jérôme Quinet, had been a commissary in the army, but being a strong republican and disgusted with Napoleon's 18 Brumaire coup, he gave up his post and devoted himself to scientific and mathematical study.
 Edgar, who was an only child, was usually alone, but his mother (Eugénie Rozat Lagis, who was an educated person with strong, albeit original, Protestant religious views) exercised great influence over him.

-He was sent to school first in Bourg and then in Lyon.
+He was sent to school, first in Bourg and then in Lyon.
 His father wished him on leaving school to go into the army, and then enter a business career.
 Quinet was determined to engage in literature, and after a time got his way when he moved to Paris in 1820.

-His first publication, the Tablettes du juif errant ("Tablets of the Wandering Jew"),which appeared in 1823, symbolized the progress of humanity.
-He became impressed with German intellectual writing and undertook translating Johann Gottfried Herder's Ideen zur Philosophie der Geschichte der Menschheit ("Outlines of Philosophy of the History of Man") learnt German for the purpose, and published his work in 1827, and obtained through it considerable credit.
+His first publication, Les tablettes du juif errant ("The Tablets of the Wandering Jew"), which appeared in 1823, symbolized the progress of humanity.
+He became impressed with German intellectual writing and undertook the translation of Johann Gottfried Herder's Ideen zur Philosophie der Geschichte der Menschheit ("Outlines of Philosophy of the History of Man").
+He learnt German for the purpose, published his work in 1827, and obtained through it considerable credit.